davidkpiano/node-azure-mvc/README.md

 Using Cosmos DB, we can interface with a database instance with the MongoDB API.
 This is done by specifying the `--kind MongoDB` argument.
 Create a database with a globally unique name.
 Grab a coffee, because this might take a while. https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-nodejs-mongodb-app#create-a-cosmos-db-account

 ⚠️ The database name has to be globally unique and lowercase.
+Don't use `globally-unique-movies`, I'm already using it.

 ```bash
 az cosmosdb create \